craigatk/opentelemetry-gradle-plugin/README.md

 ## Changelog

+* 1.2.1
+  * Fix formatting of user-agent string
 * 1.2.0
   * Disable the plugin gracefully if there is an error parsing the headers config
 * 1.1.2